stvmlbrn/stvmlbrn.github.io/_posts/2017-12-6-add-sass-support-to-create-react-app-projects.md

 <i class="fa fa-exclamation-circle"></i> This tutorial assumes you have already setup your project using `create-react-app` and have run `npm run eject`.
 </div>

-This first thing we need to do is install 3 packages, `node-Sass`, `Sass-loader`, and `resolve-url-loader`.
+This first thing we need to do is install 3 packages, `node-sass`, `sass-loader`, and `resolve-url-loader`.

 <pre class="prettyprint lang-bsh">
   <code class="language-bsh">
-    $ npm i node-Sass Sass-loader resolve-url-loader
+    $ npm i node-sass sass-loader resolve-url-loader
   </code>
 </pre>